Khengarji I: Rao of Kutch

 Khengarji I, thus expelling Jam Rawal, assumed the title of 1st Rao of kutch in 1548 and was crowned at Rapar but in 1549 he shifted the capital to Bhuj.
-Khengarji I, is also noted as he founded the united kutch State.
+Khengarji I, is also noted as he founded a united Kutch state.
 He united Eastern Central & Western kutch into one dominion, which before him was ruled partially by other Rajput tribes like Chawdas, Vaghelas, Chauhans, Kathis apart from the Jadejas.
 Upon integration of kutch, in 1549, he shifted his capital to Bhuj, a city established by his father Rao Hamirji in 1510.
 Further, he expanded his territories beyond kutch and conquered the territories of Santalpur and Chadchat near Palanpur and estate of Pandu Mehvas, which took away from Sarkhaji, the son of Lunaji Vaghela.

 Administration

-He established Bhayyat system, thus integrating his clan and to accept him as their ruler.
+He established the Bhayyat system, thus integrating his clan and to accept him as their ruler.
 He gathered under him twelve Jadeja noble landowning families, who were related to him, as well as two noble families of the Waghela Rajput community.
 Bhayyat is the term used for all the descendants of the royal family who own and control their own domains allocated to them within the state and adhere to the feudal system.

-He established the port of Mandvi in 1580.
+He also established the port of Mandvi in 1580.

 Death

-He died at Bhuj in 1585, having had issue, including two sons - Bharmalji I and Bhojrajji Khengarji of whom Bharmalji, the elder succeeded him to throne of kutch.
+He died at Bhuj in 1585, having had issue, including two sons - Bharmalji I and Bhojrajji Khengarji.
+Bharmalji succeeded him to throne of Kutch.
 Bhojaraji became a Bhayyat and was given fiefdom of Kera, Kutch after his death.